Most operators mid-transition don't need a diagnosis. They need an independent read their ownership group will accept.

 Findings are mapped across all four diagnostic domains.
 Gaps are prioritized by their impact on revenue, retention, and enterprise value — not by what's easiest to fix.
 The Evolution Ladder placement is completed here.

-The Market Position Scan, Ladder Placement, and Areas of Focus report are prepared and reviewed.
-The engagement closes with a structured findings session — a direct conversation about what we found and what it means for the business.
+The Market Position Scan, Ladder Placement, Areas of Focus report, and Board Brief are prepared and reviewed.
+The engagement closes with a structured findings session — a direct conversation about what we found, what it means for the business, and how to put it in front of your ownership group.

 At the close of the assessment, we present the findings and the roadmap.
 From there, one of three outcomes happens — and we'll tell you directly which one applies.